tomwheeler/mongodb-java-money-transfer/money-transfer-service/README.md

 3. **Automatic Retries** (business-level failures):
    This is similar to the above scenario, but it doesn't have to be an outage that triggers a retry.
 It will happen with business-level failures, too.
-   Try initiating a transfer for an amount higher than the sender's current balance to observe this.
-It will fail because there's insufficient funds in the account.
-If you add funds to the account (see the README file for the bank service to find the `curl` command that deposits money into the account), then the problem will be resolved and the Workflow will run to completion.
-It's also possible to customize the Retry Policy to specify a particular type of error as non-retryable, so we can make the Workflow fail in this case (should the business logic require that).
+   Try initiating a transfer using a sender for which there is no account
+   to observe this.
+The withdraw call will fail because that account doesn't exist, but it will be retried.
+If you then created the account, then the problem will be resolved and the Workflow will run to completion.
+It's also possible to customize the Retry Policy to specify a particular type of error as non-retryable, as is the case for insufficient funds.
+In that case, the Workflow will fail because our business logic demands that behavior.

 4. **Durable Execution**:
-   Uncomment the `Workflow.sleep(20000)` statement in the Workflow implementation class (and then restart the Worker, if it's already running, so the change takes effect).
-Re-run the Workflow as in the Happy Path scenario, but while that 20-second Timer is active (i.e., after the withdraw Activity but before the deposit Activity), kill the Worker.
+   Uncomment the `Workflow.sleep` statement in the Workflow implementation class (and then restart the Worker, if it's already running, so the change takes effect).
+Re-run the Workflow as in the Happy Path scenario, but while that 30-second Timer is active (i.e., after the withdraw Activity but before the deposit Activity), kill the Worker.
 Open the Temporal Web UI and observe that the withdraw Activity already completed, but the deposit Activity has not yet run, and that there is no progress (because the only Worker is down).